hashtaggeeks/jekyll-website/_posts/2019-08-01-pandas-dataframe-index.md

 ---
-title: Pandas Index
+title: Pandas Dataframe Index
-description: what is pandas dataframe index, how to create dataframe with custom index, rename the index column, set index column, how to reset index, how to reindex
+description: What is pandas dataframe index, how to create dataframe with custom index, rename the index column, set index column, how to reset index, how to reindex
 layout: content
 categories: pandas
 featured: false